JAlblas/data-engineering-zoomcamp/module-1-docker-terraform/homework/README.md

 If there are more than one answers, select only one of them

+### Answer

+The correct hostname and port that pgAdmin should use to connect to the Postgres database from within the Docker Compose network is:

+db:5432

+Here's why:
+In Docker Compose, all services are on the same default network unless specified otherwise.

+The hostname is the service name (db) — not the container name (postgres) when connecting from another container.

+The internal port for the Postgres container is still 5432 (Postgres default).

+The line - "5433:5432" means:

+5433 is the port exposed to your host machine.
+5432 is the port inside the container.

+pgAdmin runs inside the Compose network, so it should connect to:

+host: db
+port: 5432

+So the correct answer is:

+**db:5432**

 ## Prepare Postgres

 Run Postgres and load data as shown in the videos